Hit enter after type your search item

 That is, it resulted in a conflict of code in the footer.php file.

-So, it contains the code of both developers and Git adds markers to distinguish it wherever conflict occurred.
+So, it contains the code of both developers and Git adds markers to distinguish it wherever conflict occurs.

 How to resolve this conflict and merge?